ArkEcho/arkecho_player/README.md

-# ArkEcho Player, Page and App Development
+# ArkEcho Player Development

 - [Player] (https://github.com/stephan-z/arkecho_player)
 - [Page] (https://github.com/stephan-z/arkecho_page)
 - [App] (https://github.com/stephan-z/arkecho_app)

+### IMPORTANT INFORMATION:
+If some of your Media-Files aren't loaded by the player, you need to install extra Music Codec.

 ###Description
 ArkEcho is a private, non-commercial Project, developed by Stephan Ziesenis, Student of Health-Informatics at Heidelberg University & Heilbronn University.